Little Lakes Valley Trail Chain of Lakes, California, USA

 Also known as: Mack Lake, Marsh Lake, Heart Lake, Box Lake, Long Lake, Chickenfoot Lake, Lower Gem Lake, Upper Gem Lake

-Little Lakes Valley Trail Chain of Lakes visitor and community guide
+- Little Lakes Valley Trail Chain of Lakes Map

 The Little Lakes Valley Trail is an ‘easy’ trail, according to experienced hikers in California’s High Sierras.
 However, these beautiful lakes are located at a high altitude which may be difficult for those unaccustomed to the thin atmosphere.
 The trailhead starts at 10,300 feet, which is the highest trailhead in the Sierra Nevadas.
 From there, it’s only another 650 feet up to the highest point on the trail.
 The trail is less than seven miles along eight spectacular small lakes in Little Lakes Valley.
 The string of lakes in the glacier-gouged canyon are all set amid outstanding scenic vistas and are breathtaking.